#1 Keep Menu Descriptions Short and Sweet

 Words to avoid: Soigne, bound salad, deglaze, egg wash, parboil, sweat

-#3 Use Words that Engage the Senses
+#3 Use Words to Engage the Senses and Excite the Palate

 This tactic is especially important when trying to overcome the perception of “healthy” being interpreted as bland.
 The best menu descriptions kick guests’ senses into full gear and help them imagine the flavors of your dishes.
 Use words such as: crunchy, spicy, savory or creamy.

-#4 Know Your Brand Voice
+#4 Stay True to Yourself: Know Your Brand Voice

 Your menu descriptions should match the restaurant brand voice you want to portray to your guests.